EricMFink/ProfessionalResponsibility/_cases/WentForIt.md

 among injured Floridians by the severity of their pain or the intensity of their grief.
 Indeed, it is hard to imagine the contours of a regulation that might satisfy respondents on this score.
-Rather than drawing difficult lines on the basis that some injuries are "severe” and some situations appropriate (and others, presumably, inappropriate) for grief, anger, or emotion, the Bar has crafted a ban applicable to all postaccident or disaster solicitations for a brief 30-day period.
-Unlike respondents, we do not see "numerous and obvious less-burdensome alternatives” to Florida’s short temporal ban.
+Rather than drawing difficult lines on the basis that some injuries are "severe" and some situations appropriate (and others, presumably, inappropriate) for grief, anger, or emotion, the Bar has crafted a ban applicable to all postaccident or disaster solicitations for a brief 30-day period.
+Unlike respondents, we do not see "numerous and obvious less-burdensome alternatives" to Florida’s short temporal ban.
 The Bar’s rule is reasonably well tailored to its stated objective of eliminating targeted mailings whose type and timing are a source of distress to Floridians, distress that has caused many of them to lose respect for the legal